retrohacker/mass/README.md

 # MASS

-The managed artifact stake service, because naming is hard.
+The Managed Artifact Stake Service

-> Still a early work in progress
+> Open By Default: Still a early work in progress

 ## Local Dev